ganelson/inform/README.md

 * inform6 - the Inform 6 compiler (used by I7 as a code generator) - from [https://github.com/DavidKinder/Inform6], maintained by [David Kinder](https://github.com/DavidKinder)

-* Internal/Templates - template websites for Inform 7's 'release as a website' feature
+* inform7/Internal/Templates - template websites for Inform 7's 'release as a website' feature
-	* Internal/Templates/Parchment - from [https://github.com/curiousdannii/parchment], maintained by [Dannii Willis](https://github.com/curiousdannii)
+	* inform7/Internal/Templates/Parchment - from [https://github.com/curiousdannii/parchment], maintained by [Dannii Willis](https://github.com/curiousdannii)
-	* Internal/Templates/Quixe - from [https://github.com/erkyrath/quixe], maintained by [Andrew Plotkin](https://github.com/erkyrath)
+	* inform7/Internal/Templates/Quixe - from [https://github.com/erkyrath/quixe], maintained by [Andrew Plotkin](https://github.com/erkyrath)
-	* Internal/Templates/Vorpal - from (part of) [https://github.com/vorple/inform7], maintained by [Juhana Leinonen](https://github.com/vorple)
+	* inform7/Internal/Templates/Vorpal - from (part of) [https://github.com/vorple/inform7], maintained by [Juhana Leinonen](https://github.com/vorple)

 ### Binary resources (such as image files)

-* Imagery/app_images - icons for the Inform app and its many associated files, in MacOS format
+* resources/Imagery/app_images - icons for the Inform app and its many associated files, in MacOS format
-* Imagery/bg_images - background textures used in the Index generated by Inform
+* resources/Imagery/bg_images - background textures used in the Index generated by Inform
-* Imagery/doc_images - miscellaneous images needed by the documentation
+* resources/Imagery/doc_images - miscellaneous images needed by the documentation
-* Imagery/map_icons - images needed for the World pane of the Index generated by Inform
+* resources/Imagery/map_icons - images needed for the World pane of the Index generated by Inform
-* Imagery/outcome_images - images used on outcome pages
+* resources/Imagery/outcome_images - images used on outcome pages
-* Imagery/scene_icons - images needed for the Scenes pane of the Index generated by Inform
+* resources/Imagery/scene_icons - images needed for the Scenes pane of the Index generated by Inform
-* Internal/Miscellany - default cover art, the Introduction to IF and Postcard PDFs
+* resources/Internal/Miscellany - default cover art, the Introduction to IF and Postcard PDFs

 ### Other files and folders in this repository

 * docs - Woven forms of the webs, for serving by GitHub Pages
-* gitignorescript.txt - Inweb uses this to generate the .gitignore file at the root of the repository
+* scripts/gitignorescript.txt - Inweb uses this to generate the .gitignore file at the root of the repository
-* makescript.txt - Inweb uses this to generate a makefile at the root of the repository
+* scripts/makescript.txt - Inweb uses this to generate a makefile at the root of the repository
-* READMEscript.txt - Inpolicy uses this to generate the README.md file for the repository
+* scripts/READMEscript.txt - Inpolicy uses this to generate the README.md file for the repository

 ### Colophon